-- In connection with ongoing property renovation projects at primarily Harrah's Las Vegas, Flamingo Las Vegas, and Paris Las Vegas, the depreciation of certain assets was accelerated due to their removal and replacement.
-We recognized additional depreciation and amortization expense of \$4 million and \$24 million for the three and six months ended June 30, 2016, respectively. - For the three and six months ended June 30, 2016, our capital spending totaled \$32 million and \$59 million, respectively.
-These capital expenditures were primarily related to ongoing property renovations.
-Estimated total capital expenditures for 2016 are expected to be between \$150 million and \$165 million, including funds for these projects that are in process.
+• In connection with ongoing property renovation projects primarily at Harrah's Las Vegas (which was substantially completed as of September 30, 2016), Paris Las Vegas, and Flamingo Las Vegas, the depreciation of certain assets was accelerated due to their removal and replacement.
+We recognized additional depreciation and amortization expense of \$8 million and \$32 million for the three and nine months ended September 30, 2016, respectively.